Eligibility for Pre-Completion OPT

 - Once an application is submitted to USCIS, it is not possible to change the requested start and end dates without withdrawing and resubmitting a new application.
 Students should carefully choose dates of employment and be certain of those dates before submitting the request for the Form I-20 to ISSS.

-Students can submit the two request forms to the ISSS front desk or via email to the student’s International Student Advisor.
-Students should allow 2-3 weeks processing time for ISSS to review the request and to issue a new Form I-20 recommending OPT.
-The student will be contacted via email once the document is ready and should come to ISSS in person to pick-up and sign the new Form I-20.
+- Students should allow 2-3 weeks processing time for ISSS to review the request and to issue a new Form I-20 recommending OPT.
+Students will receive the new Form I-20 via email.

-When compiling the application to USCIS, students should carefully consider the mailing address they choose to include on Form I-765.
-All correspondence from USCIS, including the receipt notice, requests for additional documents (if applicable), and the EAD (if approved), will be sent to the mailing address listed on Form I-765.
+- When completing the Form I-765, carefully consider what mailing address to include.
+Important correspondence from USCIS, including the EAD (if approved), will be sent to the mailing address given to USCIS at the time of filing.
 Students should list an address at which they will be able to receive mail for at least three to four months.

-Once the application is received at the USCIS lockbox facility, the payment will be processed and the application will be forwarded to a USCIS Service Center for processing.
-USCIS will send an official Form I-797 Notice of Action: Receipt Notice to the student approximately two to four weeks after receiving the application.
+Once the application is received by USCIS, the payment will be processed and the application will be forwarded to an adjudicator.
+USCIS will generate an official Form I-797 Notice of Action: Receipt Notice for the case.
 This notice will confirm official receipt of the application by USCIS and indicate a case number which can be used to track the application.
+Receiving this document by mail may take two to four weeks.

 During the adjudication process, students should be mindful of the following items: